Occitan language: Nouns

 There are 2 genders: masculine, and feminine.
 Feminine nouns are usually created by adding termination -a.
 Plural is created by adding -s to nouns.

 Articles

-There are two indefinite articles in singular (a/an): masculine un and feminine una and one in plural: de. de before vowels is shortend to d.
-It's summarized in the following table.
+Occitan utilizes indefinite articles (compare English "a/an").
+There are two indefinite articles in the singular: a masculine form un and a feminine form una, as well as a plural indefinite article: de.
+The plural form de before vowels is shortened to d.
+Observe the summary in the following table.